christc4/2024-site-backup/avsbq/home/mal/think/quotes.md

 Happy [INSERT HOLIDAY]!
 I am happy all days...

 The best time to plant a tree was 20 years ago.
 The second best time is now

+To say we were skint, is like saying it is a little chilly at the North Pole

+'They're not taller once you punch them in the stomach and bring the head down' - said very angry small man

+If 2 vegans fight, is it still considered a beef?

+There's drivers and there's screwdrivers.
+And you're a screwdriver

+I could never be a cattle farmer.
+The steaks are too high

+I drink 8 cans of lager then piss myself, shout incoherently at passers by in a aggressive manner then pass out.
+All in all a bloody good day out.

+the smile never left your face but thelight left your eyes

+People who live in glass houses shouldn't pee stones